5 Is Latitude Associated with Chronotype?

 Code

-Source: Created by the author.
-Based on data visualization found in Roenneberg, Wirz-Justice, et al. (2019).
+Source: Created by the author, based on a data visualization from

 5.4 Discussion

-It’s important to note that a causal and linear relationship between latitude and chronotype is an a priori assumption.
-The objective of this study is to test or falsify this hypothesis.
+We emphasize that the assumption of a causal, linear relationship between latitude and chronotype constitutes an a priori hypothesis, which this study seeks to falsify.

 Code